• About

 Q: What is the primary benefit to taxpayers who make a qualified contribution to an SGO?

-A: The law allows individuals to receive a dollar-for-dollar tax credit for qualified contributions of up to $1,700 per year.
+A: The law allows individuals to receive a dollar-for-dollar tax credit for qualified contributions.
+That means a taxpayer can donate up to $1,700 per year at no cost to the taxpayer.
+There is no minimum donation required to receive a tax credit.

 Q: What is a qualified contribution?